Mike-The-Knight/WebAppCW/README.md

 ```
 git clone (click clone repository in the 'main' repository and paste it in)
 ```
+Under the big 'Code' button is where you will be able to clone the repository

 # Docker
 ## Docker commands to run